timothygao8710/Capybaras-Capstone-Project/README.md

 - split code (such as quantum hardware part) into separate notebooks
 - do more stuff

+Weekend - finished algorithms and notes in jupyter notebook, split files up

+8/1 - continued implementation, began writing script for video.
+Worked on bugs in large image detection

 ## Video
 to be uploaded